opengovsg/postmangovsg-guide/campaign-guide/quick-start/telegram-bot/add-telegram-bot-token-in-postman.md

 ### Can multiple people from my agency add the bot credential under settings?

-Yes, you may have a few people who are sending things out from Postman on a regular basis and you just need to save the same bot token under settings to share the bot.
+Yes, you may have a few people who are sending things out from PostmanSG on a regular basis and you just need to save the same bot token under settings to share the bot.

 ### **Step 1**: Select Add credentials